arsamsarabi/konami-codes/packages/konami-codes-react/README.md

       },
     ],
     options: {
-      delay: 3000, // ms - Defaults to 3000
+      // ms - Defaults to 3000
+      delay: 3000,
-      debug: true, // to print logs to the console - Defaults to false
+      // to print logs to the console - Defaults to false
+      debug: true,
-      selector: '#secret-input-field' // the selector that the even listener is attached to - Defaults to the document }
+      // the selector that the event listener is attached to
+      // - Defaults to the document
+      selector: '#secret-input-field'
+    }
   })